Suggestions

 • Up to 500 units

-• No more than 2 swimming pools
+• Up to 2 swimming pools

 • No restriction on the number of employees

-• Maximum of three owned auto
+• Up to three owned autos

 • Underlying Carrier with AM Best Rating of A- VII or better